neurophant/enimda/README.md

 ## Performance

-With current settings one image is getting processed within 1-3 seconds on Intel® Pentium(R) CPU 2117U @ 1.80GHz × 2 with 4 Gb RAM
+With current settings one image is getting processed within 4-5 seconds for non-iterative mode and 5-15 seconds for iterative mode on Intel® Pentium(R) CPU 2117U @ 1.80GHz × 2 with 4 Gb RAM